McShelby/hugo-theme-relearn/exampleSite/content/configuration/modifications/taxonomy.en.md

   tag = 'tags'
 {{< /multiconfig >}}

-## Customization
+## Showing Custom Taxonomies

-You can display the terms of your custom taxonomy somewhere in your page (often in the `layouts/partials/content-footer.html`) by calling a partial that does the job for you
+To display your custom taxonomy terms, add this to your page (usually in `layouts/partials/content-footer.html`):

 ````go
 {{ partial "term-list.html" (dict